leodeslf/leaf/src/content/notes/method/kaizen/kanban.md

 # Kanban

->Produce only what's needed, when it's needed, and in the needed quantity.
-(Taiichi Ohno, considered the father of the Toyota Production System)
+>Make only what is needed, when it is needed, and only in the amount needed.
+(Kiichiro Toyoda, founder of Toyota)

 Kanban is a **workflow management method** that helps optimize the work process by visualizing the *work to be done*, the *work in progress*, and the already *finished tasks* to maximize efficiency and improve continuously.
 It serves as a real-time information repository, highlighting bottlenecks within the system and anything else that might interrupt smooth working practices.